threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### Threefold uses Quantum Safe Storage technology, what does it mean?

 Quantum computers are theoretically capable of doing huge calculations in a short period of time.
 By this fact alone, it is a great potential threat to future online safety.
 Threefold solves this future problem before it even becomes a reality.
-Indeed, Zero-os compresses, encrypts, and disperses data across the Grid.
+Indeed, Zero-os can compress, encrypt, and disperse data across the Grid.
 Learn more [here](https://www2.threefold.io/developer/qsfs/).

+***

+### Quantum Safe File System (QSFS) allows for part of the storage to go down and it can self repair, however it’s still attached to a single VM and a single point of failure.
+Can a QSFS instance be reattached to another VM to recover it?

+QSFS is built from storage devices which are distributed and decentralized.

+The storage engine is a software running on a VM that can run everywhere.
+If the storage engine needs to run on a different VM the config needs to pushed to the new VM.
+In short, yes Quantum safe file system (QSFS) can be recovered on a different VM.
+It is not automated yet on Zero-OS.
+A video tutorial will be shared soon.

 ***